Your 2020 Action Plan

 Ready to turn your backyard into an outdoor oasis with a new pool?
 Or maybe you want to take on that bathroom renovation that you’ve been putting off?
 If you’re planning to take on any home renovations and are like the majority of us who do not have cash on hand to fund the full project, understanding your credit options and sticking to a smart project plan is vital – it can power (or deplete) any project.

 If you know exactly how much you’re going to spend on your project, you might consider a home improvement loan.
-On the other hand, for projects that entail ongoing expenses you might want to consider a personal credit line through Upgrade.
+On the other hand, for projects that entail ongoing expenses you might want to consider Upgrade Card.

-With a Personal Credit Line you get the same flexibility as a credit card and only pay interest on the amount you use.
+Upgrade Card gives you the same flexibility as a credit card since you only pay interest on the amount you use.
 However, unlike a credit card, you can budget for predictable monthly payments because each time you draw from your line you get a fixed rate and term.
 In contrast, borrowing with credit cards is open-ended with no set pay-off date, and can come with higher fees.
 Credit cards typically come with variable rates that can increase on existing balances when the prime rate goes up.

 Q4: OCTOBER, NOVEMBER, DECEMBER – Holiday Planning